 1987

-In the beginning of 1987 the band re-arranged Martin's demos to
+In the beginning of 1987 the band re-arranged Martin's demos for

-Music For The Masses in Alan's homestudio.
-(According to rumours
+Music for the Masses in Alan's home studio.
+(According to rumours, Martin

-Martin hardly took part in this phase of re-arranging.)
+hardly took part in this phase of re-arranging.
+And it's not clear if the demo

-modestly call himself later "just a better sound engineer".
+who would later modestly call himself "just a better sound engineer".
+So

-So Music For The Masses was more or less a self-produced album.
+Music for the Masses was more or less a self-produced album.

 Alan: "In the earlier years everybody would be in the studio with the